ramperaj/wellcoaches-feedback-assistant/personalized-plan-guide.md

 ## Implementation Intentions

+*If–then plans that pre-commit you to the right move at the right moment.*

 Tie to **when** they occur in the Flow.

 * **If** the topic is set (≈ first 10 min), **then** ask for a success rating before brainstorming.